-The Bookan chambered cairn, to the north-west of the Ring o’ Brodgar, lies in what is arguably one of the richest archaeological landscapes in Orkney.
-Unfortunately, very little is actually known about it.
+The Bookan chambered cairn, to the north-west of the Ring of Brodgar, lies in what is arguably one of the richest archaeological landscapes in Orkney.

-Originally excavated in 1861, the cairn is close to the Ring o’ Bookan – the ditch and bank "henge" monument at the northern end of the Ness o’ Brodgar.
+Originally excavated in 1861, the cairn is close to the Ring of Bookan – the ditch and bank "henge" monument at the northern end of the Ness of Brodgar.

 After the 1861 excavation, it was assumed that because of the structure's unfamiliar design, it had to be a very early example of a chambered tomb.
 It was, therefore, given a classification of its own and more or less forgotten about.

 But the long-held assumption that the Bookan cairn dates from the early Neolithic appears to be contradicted by the pottery found by the antiquarian investigators.

 The description they left has since been interpreted as being more like the later Grooved Ware rather than the Unstan Ware found in the early Neolithic period.